Did you know…

 Almost 1 in 4 Black and Hispanic girls are obese

 Black and Hispanic girls are less physically active than their peers

 Many curly girls feel social and societal pressure to have straight or styled hair

-These are concerns because physical inactivity can lead to overweight, obesity, and a host of chronic diseases.
+If you’re a teacher, parent, or advocate of curly girls, this data is cause for concern.
+Girls who are unsupported and lead unhealthy lives suffer negative consequences into adulthood such as overweight, obesity, and a host of chronic diseases.
 Although the causes of obesity and physical inactivity are complex, a salient factor among many women and girls of African descent is their hair, a fact many Black women have known for years.

 Hair is often viewed as a barrier to exercise for many women and girls of African descent.
 However, unlike adult Black women, Black adolescent girls cannot avoid physical activity because physical education (PE) is often a daily required class in most American schools.
 So, culturally competent, research-based interventions and approaches, like Curls on the Move, are needed to address this.
 Read more about the connection between hair, obesity, and Black adolescent girls in my research.

 Curly Girl Advocates, Health Educators, and Parents of curly girls:

 Empower curly girls to practice hair care management and be physically active at the same time with our National Academy of Sports Medicine (NASM) approved online instructor training. #healthoverhair